The cumulative t-distribution of Student is used

-The t-Tester software uses a numerical solution of the cumulative t- distribution function and from that it derives the t- probability density by numerical differentiation.
+The t-Tester software model uses a numerical solution of the cumulative t- distribution function and from that it derives the t- probability density by numerical differentiation.

 Numerical approximation of Student's t- (probability) distribution.